The English Ivy Hedera helix, care as a houseplant is not difficult for those just starting out or seasoned indoor plant

-Place the container of cuttings in an area where it will receive bright light but not direct light.
+Place the container of cuttings in an area where it will receive bright light but not direct full sun.
 In a few weeks, roots will form and the cuttings can be replanted in a new container.

 Growing English Ivy Indoors: Pests and Problems

 Attacks of pests and diseases are very infrequent.

 Indoors plant scale and aphids can be a problem attacking new growth and hiding under leaves.
 This can produce leaves that are distorted, malformed and have a stickiness secreted from the insects.